preciofishbone/OmniaDocsG2/pages/reports/index.rst

 *********************
 Two settings are needed for the reports to work.

+A property for page contact has to have been set up in Omnia Admin, and a property for review date, if review date will be used for pages.

 Go to the Publishing App Settings and the Generel tab.

 .. image:: reports-settings.png

-A property for page contact has to have been set up in Omnia Admin, and a property for review date, if it will be used for pages.

 The correct properties must be selected here for the reports to work: